Unlimited Nano Banana 2 + 50% off your first month with code BIRTHDAY2026 Start free → Start free →

 • Claude Code.
 The same MCP server also runs in Claude Desktop, but this guide leads with Claude Code.

-How to Post to X with Claude Code
+How do you post to X with Claude Code?

 Posting breaks down into linking your X account and then sending the prompt that ships the post.
 Four steps, plus an optional fifth for scheduling.